iotaledger/identity.rs/README.md

 The IOTA Identity now supports Zero-Knowledge functionalities, thanks to the [integration](https://github.com/iotaledger/identity.rs/pull/1285) of two key components:

 * **BBS+ Signature**: the scheme has been integrated through the [ZKryptium](https://github.com/Cybersecurity-LINKS/zkryptium) library for secure and privacy-preserving VC management with ZK selective disclosure.
-* **JSON Web Proof Representation**: the [json-proof-token](https://github.com/Cybersecurity-LINKS/json-proof-token) library implements the JSON Web Proof specification, enabling verifiable claims with selective disclosure.
+* **JSON Web Proof Representation**: the [json-proof-token](https://github.com/Cybersecurity-LINKS/json-proof-token) library implements the JSON Web Proof (JWP) specification, enabling verifiable claims with selective disclosure.

 For more details on the implementation and how to use these features, refer to the [full documentation](https://wiki.iota.org/identity.rs/how-tos/verifiable-credentials/zero-knowledge-selective-disclosure/).